 At the intermediate range, you’re going to see a fairly substantial price jump.
 This level of kit involves a lot of the same craftsmanship of high-end kits but often consists of using different products and construction methods to expedite the manufacturing process.
 It includes such things as using different types of lacquers, or different types of shell construction.

 These types of drumsets are in the $1500-$2500 price range, and also can make great drumsets for gigging and touring.
-One model I recommend is Canopus drum sets.
+Another model I recommend is Canopus drum sets.
 They have groove and bop models.

 You may recognize the Yaiba II as the house drumset of famous clubs in New York, such as Smalls and Smoke.
 A lot of great drummers endorse Canopus.
 You can hear Fransico Mela demonstrate these drums here: